GoogleChromeLabs/quicklink/README.md

 To workaround this problem, you can consider passing along session information via the [ping attribute](https://caniuse.com/#feat=ping) (separately) so the origin can stitch a session together asynchronously.

+### Ad-related considerations

+Sites that rely on ads as a source of monetization should not prefetch ad-links, to avoid unintentionally countinig clicks against those ad placements, which can lead to inflated Ad CTR (click-through-rate).

+Ads appear on sites mostly in two ways:

+- **Inside iframes:** By default, most ad-servers render ads within iframes.
+In these cases, those ad-links won't be prefetched by Quicklink, unless a developer explicitly passes in the URL of an ads iframe.
+The reason is that the library look-up for in-viewport elements is restricted to those of the top-level origin.

+- **Outside iframes:**: In cases when the site shows same-origin ads, displayed in the top-level document (e.g. by hosting the ads themselves and by displaying the ads in the page directly), the developer needs to explicitly tell Quicklink to avoid prefetching these links.
+This can be achieved by passing the URL or subpath of the ad-link, or the element containing it to the [custom ignore patterns list](/#custom-ignore-patterns).

 ## Related projects

 * Using [Gatsby](https://gatsbyjs.org)?
 You already get most of this for free baked in.
 It uses `Intersection Observer` to prefetch all of the links that are in view and provided heavy inspiration for this project.